psb1558/ygt/README.md

 <p align="center"><img src="./images/tut_14.png" style="width: 70%;"/></p>

-It is beyond the scope of this tutorial to explain the numbers that define each master, but you need to know that each master can have variant CVs associated with it.
-Notice also the “Generate Variant Control Values” button: we will return later to the subject of variant CVs and of this button.
+It is beyond the scope of this tutorial to explain the numbers that define the masters, but you need to know that each master can have variant CVs associated with it.
+Notice also the “Generate Variant Control Values” button: we will return later to the subject of variant CVs and to this button.
 You can see the variant CVs associated with a variable font’s masters on the “Variants” pane of the “Control Values” tab:

 <p align="center"><img src="./images/tut_15.png" style="width: 70%;"/></p>